-Indian River County BCC SUPPORTED the creation of a newly dedicated and reoccurring statutory funding source for beach restoration and nourishment projects; and Indian River County BCC OPPOSES legislation that would change or modify the criteria used by the Department of Environmental Protection to rank eligible beach renourishment projects that would negatively impact communities interested in protecting nearshore hardbottom resources.
+Indian River County BCC SUPPORTED the creation of a newly dedicated and reoccurring statutory funding source for beach restoration and nourishment projects; and Indian River County BCC OP-POSED legislation that would change or modify the criteria used by the Department of Environmental Protection to rank eligible beach renourishment projects that would negatively impact communities interested in protecting nearshore hardbottom resources.

-Indian River County BCC SUPPORTED an appropriation of \$337,500 in matching funds for a beach restoration project to Indian River County's Sector 5 beach.
+Indian River County BCC SUPPORTED a \$50 million appropriation for beach renourishment projects including \$337,500 for a beach restoration project to Indian River County's Sector 5 beach.
 Sector 5 is within the City of Vero Beach and the project area is approximately 3 miles.
 Specifically, Indian River County has requested:

-- \$25,000 in matching funds for a feasibility study, and - \$312,500 in matching funds for the design of the beach project.
+• \$25,000 in matching funds for a feasibility study, and